Eugene Cho

 Inspiring people around the world through human relationships & stories and technology & social media to stir a movement to fight extreme global poverty.

 Would you consider being amongst our early Dreamers, Visionaries, and Investors?
-Here’s the good news: We’ve already raised $50,519.63 Read the rest of this entry »
+Here’s the good news: We’ve already raised $50,519.63 Continue reading “calling on dreamers, visionaries, and investors”

 introducing: One Day’s Wages